floridop/MNXB11-BASH/homework4/README.md

 Dont' get stuck!
 If you need clarifications please ask.

-It is recommended to ask the teacher for clarification of the behavior of a script you wrote/modified that you do not understand **before submission**
+It is recommended to ask the teacher for clarification of the behavior of a script you wrote/modified that you do not understand **before submission**.

 To get any points on a given script, the script **must run without errors when all parameters are as expected**; a correct algorithm is not enough to get full score.
 In other words, *test your code before submitting!*

+If you use ChatGPT or other AI aid, please report it in the submission; describe why and how you used it.
+The exercises are quite easy and they do not require extreme pre-knowledge so they should be doable without any aid, hence we're curious to know why you chose to go the AI way if you do.

 Max points: 5; max grade: 5.